MichelML/bbpr/README.md

 A positive side effect of using _bbpr_ is that it can also help you standardize the pull request process across members of your team.
 Forgetting little details when doing a pull request is very easy (forgetting to add a reviewer, not providing detailed specifications helping your teammates understand where they should focus their attention while reviewing, etc). _bbpr_ wants to partner up with you on that journey, so that your future pull requests will always be picture perfect.

+<h1 id="features">Features</h1>

+- Comprehensive pull request creation command to use from your terminal
+- Cross-platform compatibility for Windows, MacOS, and Linux
+- Global (for all your repositories) and local (repository-specific) configuration options
+- Easy integration/importation of configuration files whether located locally or remotely (http/https)
+- Granular options for destination branch selection, password caching, reviewers, source branch closing, demo urls, and pull request description
+- BitBucket markdown support for pull request descriptions

 <h1 id="installation">Installation</h1>
 <h3>Prerequisites</h3>

 First, make sure you have the latest stable versions of the following programs installed on your computer: <a href="https://nodejs.org/en/">node.js</a>, <a href="https://www.npmjs.com/">npm</a>, and <a href="https://git-scm.com/">git</a> or <a href="https://www.mercurial-scm.org/">mercurial</a> depending on which version control system your team is using.

 <h3>Install globally</h3>

-The very best way to use the latest version of _bbpr_ is to install it globally on your computer:
+The single best way to use _bbpr_ is to install it globally on your computer:
 ```
 npm install -g bbpr
 ```